Madhukar Parekh

-Madhukar Balvantray Parekh is an Indian entrepreneur, Chairman of Pidilite Industries, a global company among the leaders in adhesives and sealants, construction chemicals, hobby colors.
+Madhukar Balvantray Parekh is an Indian entrepreneur, Chairman of Pidilite Industries, a global company among the leaders in adhesives and sealants, construction chemicals, and hobby colors.
 Madhukar is 16th richest Indian with a net worth of US$7.5 billion as of 2019.

+In October 2024, Parekh and his family were ranked 17th on the Forbes list of India’s 100 richest tycoons, with a net worth of $14.6 billion.

 Early years

-Parekh is the son of Balvant Parekh, who founded Pidilite Industries in 1959.
+Parekh is the son of Balvant Parekh, born in a Gujarati Jain family who founded Pidilite Industries in 1959.
 Parekh secured rank 4 in IIT JEE examination yet remained to study at UDCT.
-Madhukar completed Bachelor of Engineering in Chemical Engineering from the University Department of Chemical Technology of University of Mumbai and Masters in Chemical engineering from University of Wisconsin the United States in 1969.
+Parekh completed Bachelor of Engineering in Chemical Engineering from the University Department of Chemical Technology of University of Mumbai and a Masters in Chemical engineering from University of Wisconsin the United States in 1969.
 He joined Abbot Laboratories USA after his master's degree.